Education | Events

 Registration

-This interactive session will explore the various regulatory requirements, both state and federal, associated with the provision of services to residents.
-Presenters will discuss what's involved with providing an ongoing program of activities and what impact it has on the resident’s function, mood, and cognition.
-The clinical implications and the required skills and qualifications for staff will also be discussed.
-Attendees will BINGO through these topics, having fun while expanding their knowledge.
+This session will explore the various regulatory requirements, both state and federal, associated with the provision of services to residents.
+Discussions will focus on what is involved with providing an ongoing program of activities and what impact does it have on the resident’s function, mood, and cognition, what the clinical implications are and what skills and qualifications are required for staff.
+Join us to learn more as we BINGO through it.

 Speakers